Dolutegravir monotherapy studies halted due to integrase resistance: dual therapy studies continue

 Simon Collins, HIV i-Base

-Several studies at CROI 2017 reported a similar conclusion: reducing ART to dolutegravir monotherapy is not recommended.
-Dual therapy with lamivudine is still being studied.
+Several studies at CROI 2017 reported a similar conclusion: reducing ART to dolutegravir monotherapy should be stopped.
+However, dual therapy with dolutegravir can still be studied, especially with lamivudine.

-Initial hopes that dolutegravir was a drug that was sufficiently robust against developing drug resistance that might enable it to be used as monotherapy have not been upheld.
-Although the majority of people continue to maintain undetectable viral load, the risk of viral rebound is unpredictable and associated with drug resistance to integrase inhibitors in people whose viral load does rebound are now recognised as being too serious for monotherapy to be used – either in research or clinical practice.
+Initial hopes that dolutegravir was sufficiently robust against developing drug resistance that might enable it to be used as monotherapy have not been upheld.
+Although the majority of people continue to maintain undetectable viral load, the risk of viral rebound is unpredictable and associated with drug resistance to integrase inhibitors.
+These risks are now recognised as being too serious for monotherapy to be used – either in research or clinical practice.

 Dolutegravir monotherapy – no longer recommended